-It's hard enough to keep up with the loads, let alone the challenge of cleaning the stains that come with them.
+It's hard enough to keep up with laundry load, let alone the latest fabrics and their special care.

 As a result, the laundry basket eternally runneth over, and no one ever seems to have the right thing to wear.
 You feel like you're on an ever-accelerating Laundromat treadmill.

 And if you've ever pulled a pink shirt out of the washing machine when a white one went in, or put on a fresh pair of jeans that are still sporting the signs of last week's picnic, you know that even a simple task you've done hundr4eds of times can get complicated now and then.